 |

-John performs his original song “Don't Tell Me” on the Chalkhills' Originals '98: Awaken You Dreamers CD, a
+John performs his original song “Don't Tell Me”, on this

 compilation of original songs by XTC fans. |